cloudquery/cloudquery/website/pages/docs/developers/creating-new-plugin.md

 ## Core Concepts

-This section will cover some core concepts of CloudQuery plugins.
+Before we dive in, let's quickly cover some core concepts of CloudQuery plugins, so that they're familiar when we see our first example.

 ### Syncs